Immediate constituent analysis: ICA in phrase structure grammars

 Given a phrase structure grammar (= constituency grammar), ICA divides up a sentence into major parts or immediate constituents, and these constituents are in turn divided into further immediate constituents.
 The process continues until irreducible constituents are reached, i.e., until each constituent consists of only a word or a meaningful part of a word.
 The end result of ICA is often presented in a visual diagrammatic form that reveals the hierarchical immediate constituent structure of the sentence at hand.
 These diagrams are usually represented as trees.
 For example:

 This tree illustrates the manner in which the entire sentence is divided first into the two immediate constituents this tree and illustrates ICA according to the constituency relation; these two constituents are further divided into the immediate constituents this and tree, and illustrates ICA and according to the constituency relation; and so on.

 More recent literature has come forth with the argument that generative grammar applies an "array-based" structure which is derived from, but no longer a form of, ICA.
 More contemporary phrase structure grammar (a subset of generative grammar) models such as Bare Phrase Structure and X-Bar Theory appear to cause an inconsistent interpretation of a "constituent" as posited by ICA, moreover forsaking the distributional class properties so fundamental to ICA.
 This stands as the basis for the argument that generative grammar, though built upon the principles of ICA, has now developed in a different direction.
-It is important to note that contemporary theories and their labels are becoming incompatible with ICA, as opposed to ICA no longer driving their development; that is, while the ICA thought process is foundational to many theories, a hindsight comparison of the development of these theories over time indicates a deviation from original ICA ideas.
+Contemporary theories and their labels are becoming incompatible with ICA, as opposed to ICA no longer driving their development; that is, while the ICA thought process is foundational to many theories, a hindsight comparison of the development of these theories over time indicates a deviation from original ICA ideas.
 As such, there may be a need to reconsider new foundational analyses on which to build future grammar models.
 Krivochen's (2024) array-based analysis is one such suggestion.